 For British Canoeing, volunteering means many different things.
 In simple terms, it is any person who gives their time to the sport in any role whether in a club, centre, committee or at an event.
 This includes coaches, officials, committees, trustees, parent helpers and anyone else who gives their time free of charge - even if this is making the tea, washing the kit or repairing equipment.

-Within our volunteering section we give you guidance on how to volunteer, together with useful information for your club, centre or committee.
+Within our volunteering section we give you guidance on how to volunteer, together with useful information for your club, organisation, centre or committee.

 The benefits of volunteering